 Plasmait - Plasma Industrial Technologies

-Plasmait is a supplier of plasma based heat and surface treatment solutions to the metals industry.
+Plasmait is an award-winning supplier of plasma based heat and surface treatment solutions to the metals industry.
 We lead the field of continuous high-temperature plasma heat treatment applications.
-We develop, deploy and improve heat and surface treatment production lines in a wide range of industries.
+We develop, deploy and improve heat and surface treatment production lines in a range of industries.
 We build specific heat and surface treatment machinery or develop new production processes from conception to deployment.

 Photovoltaic industry has been going through a rapid change over the last decade.
 In addition to rapid growth the industry has continued to witness a relentless price pressures along the PV value chain.
 The same is the case in the PV ribbon industry.
 Only PV ribbon producer that kept consistent product quality whilst maintaining low cost base and efficient production process remained competitive.

 Plasmait GmbH from Austria, the leader in designing and building PV ribbon machinery, has this year in Düsseldorf introduced a new PV ribbon annealing and tinning line designed for high output production.
 The new line features a maximum production speed of 210m/min.
 This allows the line to produce up to 250 tonnes of PV ribbon per annum in a typical production split between interconnect and bus bar ribbons.

 Schmidt Maschinenbau GmbH from Gummersbach, Germany and Plasmait GmbH from Lebring, Austria integrated their machinery to develop a new drawing line for fine stainless steel and nickel alloy wires with an inline annealer.